twinfoundation/document-management/packages/document-management-models/docs/reference/interfaces/IDocument.md

 > `optional` **dateDeleted**: `string`

-The date/time of when the element was deleted, as we never actually remove items.
+The date/time of when the document was deleted, as we never actually remove items.